Learning from Crowds with Crowd-Kit: Design

 We implemented all the methods in Crowd-Kit from scratch in Python.
-Although unlike spark-crowd \citep{Rodrigo:19}, our library does not provide means for running on a distributed computational cluster, it leverages efficient implementations of numerical algorithms in underlying libraries widely used in the research community.
-In addition to categorical aggregation methods, Crowd-Kit offers non-categorical aggregation methods, dataset loaders, and annotation quality characteristics.
+Although unlike spark-crowd ( \hyperlink{ref-Rodrigo:19}{Rodrigo et al., 2019}), our library did not provide a means for running on a distributed computational cluster, it leveraged efficient implementations of numerical algorithms in underlying libraries widely used in the research community.
+In addition to categorical aggregation methods, Crowd-Kit offers non-categorical aggregation methods, dataset loaders, and annotation quality estimators.